 Journeyman electricians have a strong understanding of the electrical work necessary in low voltage, wiring and commercial and residential electric devices.
 These electricians must be able to read blue prints, run conduit, wire devices, troubleshoot, perform quality control testing and have a general knowledge of installing electrical systems in a variety of settings.
 In addition, journeyman electricians determine the cost and type of materials needed for projects, ensure drawings and specifications are accurate, review projects and plans, determine layouts and test electrical patterns.

 Journeyman electricians are also responsible for retrofitting equipment with current technological controls and equipment, which improves performance and efficiency of devices.
 Journeyman electricians may also troubleshoot, test and repair emergency generators or other power distribution systems and electrical systems to ensure they are in proper working condition.
-According to PayScale.com, as of September 2014, the salary for a journeyman electrician ranges from $32,957 to $75,622 per year.
+According to PayScale.com, in January 2016 the salary scale for a journeyman electrician ranged from $34,718 to $77,265 per year.